Megan Terry

-Megan Terry (born July 22, 1932) is an American playwright, screenwriter, and theatre artist.
+Marguerite Duffy (July 22, 1932 – April 12, 2023), known professionally as Megan Terry, was an American playwright, screenwriter, and theatre artist.

-She has produced over fifty works for theater, radio, and television, and is best known for her avant-garde theatrical work from the 1960s.
+Terry produced over fifty works for theater, radio, and television, and is best known for her avant-garde theatrical work from the 1960s.
 As a founding member of The Open Theater, she developed an actor-training and character-creation technique known as "transformation".
 She used this technique to create her 1966 work Viet Rock, which was both the first rock musical and the first play to address the war in Vietnam.

 Life and work

 Early life and education

-She was born, as Marguerite Duffy, to Marguerite (née Henry) and businessman Harold Joseph in Seattle, Washington.
+Terry was born, as Marguerite Duffy, to Marguerite (née Henry) and businessman Harold Joseph in Seattle, Washington.
 She first showed an interest in the theatre after attending a play at the age of seven.
 She wrote, "I went and I looked at the stage and I fell madly in love...
 I knew I wanted to do that, whatever it was."
 As a child, she wrote, directed, and designed sets for productions staged in the backyard of her family's home, earning her the nicknames "Tallulah Blackhead" and "Sarah Heartburn" from her father.
 He was not pleased by her interest in theatre.

 After years of participating in school plays, Terry became a member of the Seattle Repertory Playhouse during her senior year in high school.
 The liberal politics and activist attitudes of the company's directors, Florence and Burton James, had an effect on her view of theatre in society.
 She has credited their influence, as well as the 1951 closure of the Seattle Repertory Playhouse under pressure from the House Un-American Activities Committee, for her later use of political commentary on stage.

 Terry went on to earn a scholarship to the Banff School of Fine Arts in Alberta, Canada, where she received certificates in theatre directing, design, and acting.
 While there, she took psychology and sociology courses at the University of Alberta, and served as technical director for the Edmonton Children's Theater, where she became interested in theatre as a tool for youth education.
 Midway through her degree program, Terry was forced to return to Seattle when her grandfather became seriously ill.
 She finished her degree at the University of Washington, where she was awarded a Bachelor of Education degree in 1952.

 After graduation, she decided to focus on theatre for children and began teaching at Seattle's oldest performance conservatory, the Cornish School of Allied Arts.
 She also organized her first ensemble, the Cornish Players.
 At this time, she was writing a series of controversial short plays for youth dealing with issues like sex and politics, and adopted a pseudonym to shield her professional career as a playwright from her more conservative colleagues.
 She chose the name Megan because it was the Celtic root for Marguerite, and Terry in homage to the nineteenth-century actress Ellen Terry.